 • ensuring the engagement of a wide stakeholder network to deliver win-win-win situations for people, planet and profit.

 All five projects have joined efforts and created the Microbiomes4Life project cluster.
-With joint communication material and the use of the hashtag #Microbiomes4Life in social media, we want to further raise awareness of the importance of microbiomes in the food system.
+With joint communication material and the use of the hashtag #Microbiomes4Life in social media, we wanted to further raise awareness of the importance of microbiomes in the food system.

 MicrobiomeSupport Towards a sustainable and circular, microbiome-based bioeconomy